sjsjsj25915302/bakit/README.md

 # bakit

-A bile acid cheminformatics tool based on Rdkit
+A bile acid cheminformatics tool based on RDkit.
+Continuously updating

+# How to use
+See test